-- Internet sites visited

-- Bandwidth usage
+- Internet sites visited - Bandwidth usage

 - Email accounts

-- Telephone calls
+- > Telephone calls

 - User activity/access logs

 - Any other electronic communications

-Only authorised ICT personnel may filter, inspect, monitor, intercept, assess, record and disclose the above, to the extent permitted by law. [information has been added which is generic across the Trust, but additional details should be added where necessary for system e.g. Impero, where applicable, giving details of how you monitor online use and how you communicate this information to parents and staff.]
+Only authorised ICT personnel may filter, inspect, monitor, intercept, assess, record and disclose the above, to the extent permitted by law.

-Internet - all internet usage is recorded, we retain all meta data (access time, web address including trailing path, content of the page accessed) Filtering is in place using Schools Broadband who categorise all sites accessed and allow or deny access as per our policies.
-Alterations to the filtering is approved by the Principal or Designated Safeguarding Lead and actioned by the Academy Network Manager/Trust ICT Manager as appropriate.
+Internet - all internet usage is recorded, we retain all meta data (access time, web address including trailing path, content of the page accessed).
+Filtering is in place using Schools Broadband who categorise all sites accessed and allow or deny access as per our policies.
+Alterations to the filtering is approved by the Principal or Designated Safeguarding Lead and actioned by the Academy Network Manager/Trust ICT Manager/contracted IT professional as appropriate.

-Email - Emails are filtered using Microsoft Defender and ensures that malware and viruses are blocked from delivery, further to this Microsoft filters spam and junk mail using their own internal systems and will remove or quarantine emails.
+Email - emails are filtered using Microsoft Defender and ensures that malware and viruses are blocked from delivery, further to this Microsoft filters spam and junk mail using their own internal systems and will remove or quarantine emails.
 These can be overridden by the Trust ICT Manager.
 From time to time, we may be required to search for mail relating to an incident, disciplinary, subject access, safeguarding or police request.
 Access to this is limited to; Trust ICT Manager, Trust ICT Strategy Manager and Jenny Bray (Network Manager Redhill Academy).
 These searches are targeted using Microsoft's content search tools.

-User Activity - Access, modifications and deletions for files stored on office 365 (OneDrive, SharePoint, Email, and other services) are recorded within the Microsoft Audit tools.
+User Activity - access, modifications and deletions for files stored on office 365 (OneDrive, SharePoint, Email, and other services) are recorded within the Microsoft Audit tools.

-SENSO - Student and Staff use of computers is recorded (logon times and keystrokes) and automatic safeguarding indicators are used to alert Designated Safeguarding Leads about potential issues that need investigating, when an indicator is triggered, a screenshot is taken of the screen that the user is on.
+SENSO - student and Staff use of computers is recorded (logon times and keystrokes) and automatic safeguarding indicators are used to alert Designated Safeguarding Leads about potential issues that need investigating, when an indicator is triggered, a screenshot is taken of the screen that the user is on.